reem-shaikh/70DaysOfCode/notes/aptitude/comparch/README.md

 2. Reduced instruction set computer (RISC)
 - relatively less number of instructions
-- all operations are dine within the registers of the CPU
+- all operations are done within the registers of the CPU
 - instructions are simple and number of instructions are less
 - fixed length instruction format, which gives benefit to the program counter because their is certainity
 - single cycle instruction execution - every insturction can be executed once per cycle